 Microbiological Contaminants Sample Dates MCL MCLG Level 1 Assessment Trigger 5 Level Detected Likely Source Violation Total Coliform Jan.
-1, 2018- Dec.
-31, 2018 TT TT Exceeds 5.0% TC+ samples in a month 0% Total Coliform Positive (TC+) Naturally Present in the environment NO E.coli Jan.
-1, 2018 - Dec.
-31, 2018 One positive Sample 6 0 n/a 0 positive Human or animal fecal waste NO
+1, 2019- Dec.
+31, 2019 TT TT Exceeds 5.0% TC+ samples in a month 0% Total Coliform Positive (TC+) Naturally Present in the environment NO E.coli Jan.
+1, 2019 - Dec.
+31, 2019 0 0 n/a 0 positive Human or animal fecal waste NO

 5 - A PWS will receive an E.coli MCL violation when there is any combination of an EC+ sample result with a routine/repeat TC+ or EC+ sample result.
-6 - A level 1 assessment is not a violation unless it is not completed.
-Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present.
 E.coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.